ckeditor/ckeditor5/packages/ckeditor5-font/docs/features/font.md

 ### Prevent removing non-specified values

-By default, all not specified values of `font-size` are removing during the conversion.
-You can disable this behaviour using `disableValueMatching` option.
+By default, all `font-size` values that are not specified in the `config.fontSize.options` are stripped.
+You can enable support for all font sizes by using the {@link module:font/fontfamily~FontSizeConfig#supportAllValues `config.fontSize.supportAllValues`} option.

 ```js
 ClassicEditor